 Location: Carlyle Bay

 After voraciously tearing up the granola and yogurt, the crew and I prepared to set sail.
-“Clear the lifelines everyone!”, I exclaimed, and that they did.
+“Clear the lifelines, everyone!”
+I exclaimed, and that they did.
 There was, of course, much more to be done before we could way anchor and set course.
 All was well, though; we had the whole day to sail.
-After completely our passage prep, Steve, Calum and I commanded while the crew topped the booms and set the sails.
-“Prepare to haul!”, I would shout, just before a team of three would sweat the main halyard and begin the sail-raising process.
-Once we raised all three sails, it was time to trim for course.
-“I need a team on each sheet!”, I commanded.
+After completely our passage prep, Steve, Calum, and I commanded while the crew topped the booms and set the sails.
+“Prepare to haul!”
+I would shout just before a team of three would sweat the main halyard and begin the sail-raising process.
+Once we raised all three sails, it was time to trim for the course.
+“I need a team on each sheet!”
+I commanded.
 “Make sure to get all the shimmer out of the luff!”

-After an incredible snorkel over to the nearby reef, Dylan and I came Phelps-ing back to the boat, prepared to give our elevator pitch to let the crew go night snorkelling to Sydnei, Ash, and Steve. “ok,” Steve said, enthusiastic as always.
-“I didn’t think today could get any better!”, Dylan and I shouted in tandem.
+After an incredible snorkel over to the nearby reef, Dylan and I came to Phelps-ing back to the boat, prepared to give our elevator pitch to let the crew go night snorkeling to Sydnei, Ash, and Steve. “ok,” Steve said, enthusiastic as always.
+“I didn’t think today could get any better!”
+Dylan and I shouted in tandem.

 “GOPHERS!!!” yelled Nic from the galley.
 He had just finished his world-famous Mac’N’Cheese and was ready to present it to all of Ocean Star, including the deck apparently (*cough cough* Graham).
 Nevertheless, we all munched on some Mac and closed dinner with a squeeze.
 Sydnei was gifted an entire bread pan of mac’n’cheese for her very self and flattened it in no time flat – to the utter dismay of the entire ship’s company and herself.

 “BLAWG BLAWG BLAWG!”, Sydnei screamed in her Chicagoan accent, as she does nightly.
 And that was the day, a very cliche and usual ending.